What we do

 What we do is largely determined by the needs of our network partners.
 Our current approach is influenced by a recent survey that we did where a number of community organisations gave their perspective on what role we should be playing in the capital.

-The London Project works to uphold and strengthen the rights of all migrants, regardless of status, in London.
+The London Project works to uphold and strengthen the rights of all migrants, regardless of status.

 It does this by;